castaneai/ayu/README.md

 ## Usage

 In the following example, `ws://localhost:8080/signaling` will be the endpoint of the signaling server.
-Please see [ayame-spec](https://github.com/OpenAyame/ayame-spec) for mode details on the protocol.
+Please see [ayame-spec](https://github.com/OpenAyame/ayame-spec) for more details on the protocol.

 ```go
 package main